The majority of people love camping. Quite a lot of them enjoy heading out to spend some time in nature.

 - You should do the same thing when collapsing your popup.
 Simply warm the interior first.

-- Purchase insulation hoses which can be used to protect any exposed water lines.
+- Purchase insulation hoses that can be used to protect any exposed water lines.
 Doing so can stop them from freezing.

 - If you intend on going on a winter camping trip, then skirting for your camper should be purchased.
 Skirting can help keep the wind and cold at bay, ensuring that they do not get under your popup camper.
 While skirting does not offer full protection, it can minimize any draught that would have seeped into the camper.